-A written remediation plan, with a timeline for completion, will be developed by the course instructor no later than 7 days after the grade of Incomplete is posted.
+If a student does not achieve the (B) grade pass standard for one or more SLOs or receives a grade of Incomplete, a written remediation plan, with a timeline for completion, will be developed by the course instructor no later than 7 days after the final grade is published.
 The specific SLO(s) the instructor determines to be deficient will be identified in the plan with a coinciding remediation learning experience.
-The student must meet the remediation plan criterion to demonstrate achievement of the relevant SLO(s), which is a (B) grade pass standard, at a minimum.
-Once the student has met the grade pass standard for the relevant knowledge or skill, the specific SLO(s) will be considered remediated.
+The student must meet the remediation plan criterion to demonstrate achievement of the relevant SLO(s) at the (B) grade pass standard.